gvalkov/python-commandpool/README.rst

   # Start all commands at the same time (this is the default).
   run(commands, concurrency=None)

-  # The duration between 'ticks' is configurable.
+  # The command-check interval is configurable though `sleep_seconds`.
   run(commands, sleep_seconds=0.1)

-  # Processing commands as they are finished.
+  # Processing commands as they are done.
   for proc, cmd in run(commands):
       assert isinstance(proc, subprocess.Popen)